 - Use college reference materials available on the internet, school and library

-- Advanced placement and IB students take the May SAT
+- Advanced placement students take the May SAT

 - Juniors take the SAT

-- Advanced placement and IB students take the June SAT II required by selective colleges
+- Advanced placement students take the June SAT II required by selective colleges

 - Family visits to colleges for information and tours

 There are several ways to prepare for these tests.
-Kaplan and Monroe Community College offer prep classes for a fee.
+Kaplan offer prep classes for a fee.
 Contact your school counselor for more information.